IsaacCheng9/machine-learning-in-chess/README.md

    [Lichess Open Database](https://database.lichess.org/#standard_games).
 2. Decompress the data into a PGN file (.pgn) -- instructions are provided on the Lichess Open Database page under the 'Decompress .zst' heading.
-3. Split the PGN file into multiple smaller PGN files, each containing up to a specified number of games (e.g. 1,000,000) with pgn-extract.
+3. Split the PGN file into six smaller PGN files, each containing up to a specified number of games (e.g. 1,000,000) with pgn-extract.
 See the section above for detailed instructions:
    [Splitting a PGN File with pgn-extract](#splitting-a-pgn-file-with-pgn-extract)